barttob/System_HR-WoskspaceX/README.md

     cd server
     npm i

-After the packages have been installed start server
+After the packages have been installed start the server

     npm start